astronights/astronights.github.io/public/content/Experience.md

 - Title: Software Engineer, Global Private Bank
 - Period: Aug 2020 - Dec 2021
 - Description:
-  - Delivered new features and enhancements as a server-side developer on a suite of advisor CRM apps, working with asynchronous (Reactive) Java, SpringBoot, Kafka and the ELK stack in agile sprints.
+  - Delivered new features and enhancements as a server-side developer for a suite of advisor CRM applications, utilizing asynchronous (Reactive) Java, SpringBoot, Kafka and the Elastic stack in biweekly agile sprints.
-  - Streamlined support diagnosis and ticket resolution by introducing an NLP solution to auto-reconcile data discrepancies saving 10 hours of manual intervention weekly increasing operational efficiency.
+  - Streamlined technical support creating an innovative NLP solution with an analytics dashboard, to auto-reconcile data discrepancies, saving 10 hours of manual intervention weekly increasing operational efficiency.
-  - Organized ML hackathons and technical sharing sessions as the Ignite APAC ML Community Lead 2021.
+  - Won prizes at internal hackathons and, as an Ignite APAC ML Community Lead organized technical sharing sessions.
-  - Created a Capture the Flag challenge as part of onboarding for 100+ graduates to firmwide cloud and data platforms
+  - Built a Capture the Flag for the graduate onboarding of 100+ technologists using Kubernetes on Amazon Web Services (AWS) cloud platforms.

 - Badges:
   - Ignite ML Lead - APAC 2021